YIN AND YANG HEALING

 Yang Psychology = fast oxidizer psychology.
 The fast oxidizer mentality is yang.
 People with these traits tend to be more confrontive, more engaging, more expressive emotionally, and more aggressive, arrogant, tight or uptight, angry overtly or easily angered, and in extreme cases paranoid.

 The voice tends to be higher, and the person more extroverted, positive in outlook, fun and happy, usually physically stronger and future-oriented rather than past-oriented.
 There is usually more interest in sex, especially among the men.
 They are “hot”, to use a teenager term, meaning they have higher hormone levels and are more interested in being social and sexual.
-These traits are understood chemically very well and explained in the book, Nutritional Balancing And Hair Mineral Analysis and other articles.
+These traits are understood chemically very well and explained in the book, Development And Hair Mineral Analysis and other articles.

 Other yang psychological qualities are groundedness, centeredness, reality-based rather than fanciful, hard-nosed, domineering, controlling, practical, business-like, on time, detail-oriented, mentally sharp and basically present in this reality.
 In excess, they are too grounded and self-centered, closed to new ideas, selfish or self-centered, and too hard-nosed.